Aitslab/nlp_2021_alexander_petter/README.md

 ### Running the pipeline

-Open the `config.json` file in the root directory and un-ignore the steps you want to run by setting them to `false`.
+Open the `config.json` file and un-ignore the steps you want to run by setting them to `false`.
 Then, make sure that input and output file names align.
 Here's a nice little chart to help you understand (A-H are file names).